Do Not Watch [Infinite]

 But she couldn't use it continuously.
 After just two uses, she felt like her brain was burning out.

-Mommy looked around.
+Mom looked around.
 After finding nothing suspicious, she finally believed her.

 "Yes, your skin is so white, so tender.
 You must get hurt very easily.
 You need bandages.
-Mommy will bandage you."
+Mom will bandage you."
 She stroked Mo Bai's neck lovingly.
 "My poor child, you look so beautiful when you're hurt."

 Mo Bai: "…"